Skip to main content

 Surrendering doesn’t block you from new policies, but it reduces the life insurance surrender value and ends cover under the old plan.

 Yes.
-The life insurance surrender value is generally less than the maturity payout, as bonuses and long-term benefits are lost.
+The life insurance surrender value is generally less than the maturity payout because bonuses and long-term benefits are forfeited.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.